swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/handling_emergencies.md

 **Situation: Building or classroom is locked**
 * Ensure that you have emergency contact information for hosts(s) before the workshop and any other people involved in logistics.
 * Contact all participants if possible, and put signs on doors letting them know the workshop is postponed until further notice.
-* If your room is locked, check with building staff to see if a nearby room is available.
+* If your room is locked, check with building Core Team to see if a nearby room is available.